-The other day I was pondering the trend of talking about teaching “self-control” and “impulse control” in our dogs.
+The other day I was pondering the trend of referring to “self-control” and “impulse control” in our dogs.
 I got to thinking about “leave it,” both the term and the behavior.
-I realized a couple things.
+I realized a couple of things.
 First, the term “leave it” doesn’t pass the dead-man test.
 (I’ll get to that below.)
 Second, the behavior “leave it” is not just one, but several behaviors.
 Third, I realized that this combination of problems could present some difficulties when training.

 What is your dog actually doing when she successfully “leaves it”?

 When describing how we would like dogs to act, how many times do we start with the word “doesn’t”?
 (Or worse, “shouldn’t.”)